ChrisGVE/taskforge.nvim/prompt.md

   - tracked comment changed within neovim and respective synchronization
   - tracked comment changes from another editor (i.e. re-scan upon file opening) and respective synchronization
 - Adding new language-specific file configuration, loaded only when needed
+  - Review the organization of the language module vs. the detection code such that language-specific is kept in the lang module.
+    - Refresh the language template module with simplification in mind, and review or create language module for the following languages (some are grouped but where necessary they can be decoupled)
       - clang (C/C++)
       - go
       - html/css
       - javascript/typescript
       - ocaml
       - perl
       - python
       - ruby
       - rust
       - sh/bash/zsh/fish/nushell
       - vim
       - xml/toml/yaml
       - zig

 #### User Interface